 Day 4: Lisbon

 After spending three days in the Algarve head north to explore the capital city of Portugal, Lisbon.
 Travel from Lagos to Lisbon by car, bus or train.
 A car takes 2 hours, and the bus or train takes between 3-4 hours.
-Give yourself at least two days in Lisbon to see and explore the city and all it has to offer.
+Give yourself at least two days in Lisbon or 3 days in Lisbon to see and explore the city and all it has to offer.

 Lisbon is famous for its hilly terrain, colorful buildings, and old cable cars.
 A visit here will have you in love with the charming atmosphere and laidback vibes.
 During your first day in Lisbon visit some of the famous view points like Miradoura da Graca to see the pastel colored buildings stretching in all directions.